 Between collecting minimum income support and finding a job, there is no freedom of choice.
 Social support or minimum security for those who are able to work is dependent on their desire to use their own labour force.
 Benefits obtained by an employee who refuses appropriate labour may be diminished or, in rare circumstances, even completely revoked.
 The same holds true for refusing to take part in activities like German classes or other course requirements, as well as for breaking integration agreements.

 Starting with the recognition of their protection status, refugees and beneficiaries of subsidiary protection have free access to the labour market.
 However, several difficulties such as language barriers, lack of qualifications and/or lack of proof have to be overcome before successfully integrating into the labour market.
-The public budget for language courses has been increased significantly and, in most federal provinces, language courses are already offered during the asylum procedures, albeit in limited amounts.[1]
+The public budget for language courses has been increased significantly and, in most federal provinces, language courses are already offered during the asylum procedures, albeit in limited capacity.[1]

 According to current evaluations of the Austrian Integrationsfonds, the level of education of those having been granted protection in 2022 has fallen significantly compared to the years before: 7 out of 10 persons entitled to asylum and subsidiary protection who received asylum in the last 12 months and a German course according to the Integration Act visit have a need for literacy.
 In the last three years, this value has increased by half (2019: 48%), and by as much as 80% for men (41% vs. 73%).
+According to ÖIF ‘the declining level of education and the high need for literacy among refugees in recent years continue to pose a key challenge: Two out of three persons granted asylum and subsidiary protection in 2024 had literacy needs, 43% of them also in their own language of origin’.[3]

 However, there has been some public debate on the definition of literacy.
 Experts believe that 7 out of 10 is an exaggerated number and the challenge is being unintentionally “inflated”.
 Second language learners are not illiterate as they come to Austria.
 They are only supposed to learn a new and different writing system, which is not their native one.

 There have been some improvements through targeted assessment of qualifications and facilitated recognition of work experience.
-The Act on Recognition and Evaluation entered into force on 12 July 2016 and accelerates the procedure for the recognition of education and professional qualifications obtained outside Austria.[3]
+The Act on Recognition and Evaluation entered into force on 12 July 2016 and accelerates the procedure for the recognition of education and professional qualifications obtained outside Austria.[4]
 This decision aims at facilitating access to the labour market for refugees.
-Refugees or asylum seekers could also apply for recognition of their academic and professional qualifications, even if they cannot provide the documents as proof.
+Refugees or asylum applicants could also apply for recognition of their academic and professional qualifications, even if they cannot provide the documents as proof.

 A study conducted in 2016-2017 involving 1,200 beneficiaries of international protection found group-specific differences in the integration to the labour market.
 Despite the shortage of skilled workers in Austria, former technicians seem to have had very little chances of finding work.
 The mismatch between qualifications and employment is high: more than 75% of respondents worked in a field which did not or only partially fit their academic background.
 25% of respondents had participated in a competence check by the AMS, but participation in the check and value courses had no direct impact on the integration of their previous work experience; the potential effects of these recent measures are only expected to be made visible in the medium term.[5]